NZPocketGuide.com© NZPocketGuide.com

 Waimangu Volcanic Valley

-The Waimangu Volcanic Valley is a 17 km (10.5 mi) rift in a mountain split in half by an eruption.
+The Waimangu Volcanic Valley (587 Waimangu Road) is a 17 km (10.5 mi) rift in a mountain split in half by an eruption.
 The seven craters around display colourful lakes, small geysers and silica terraces.
 See them all by taking various walks through the valley down to Lake Rotomahana, where you can hop on a cruise to see more amazing geysers and steaming cliffs.

 Have a look at the 10 Free Natural Attractions in Rotorua for similar experiences.